lb3361/dosfs/README.md

 # dosfs
 Simple command line tool to manage a fat disk image (based on fatfs)

 This project was written very quickly because I wanted something more convenient than mouting a disk image as root and less complicated than the venerable mtools.
-I simply reproduced the functionality of a program I wrote decades ago to manipulate floppy disk on a SparcStation.
 The compact executable `dosfs` implements several subcommands that can be either selected with argument, e.g. `--dir` or `--read`, or preselected by invoking it through a symbolic link whose name contains the command name, e.g. `dosdir`, `dosread`, etc.

 Three options are recognized by all subcommands:
 * `-f <imagefile>` specify the device or the image file